Here’s a question for you.

 And sent them an implicit signal that if they push us just enough, they can get what they want.
 Without quite realizing it, we’ve just cast our vote in favor of more defiant behavior.

-So what could we have done instead?
+What could we have done instead?
 (No, reverting back to random punishment isn’t an option!
 Not as the fine parent that you are!!!)

 Here’s one way to go about it.

 Make like Elvis and leave the room.
-When you’re calmer you can return and address the problem more reasonably.
+When you’re calmer, you can return and address the problem more reasonably.

 Sit down and set clear limits.
 Explain and get agreement on exactly what will happen if a limit is violated.
 And the next time the situation repeats, calmly, firmly and empathetically impose the consequences for violating the limits.